Major Arcana Tarot Card Meanings: Unlocking Archetypes, Personalities, and Hidden Depths

 Lessons from Karma and Jungian Archetypes

 Carl Jung, a psychologist, wrote about archetypes that live in the collective unconscious.
-A lot of tarot readers believe that the Arcana are symbols that are within us.
+A lot of tarot cards readers believe that the Arcana are symbols that are within us.
 These symbols help bring out buried strengths, weaknesses, and karmic patterns.

 For instance: